-Luxury sports car company Ferrari are well-known for their high-performance supercars, and this 3D animated explainer video outlines the vehicle dynamics of their ‘812 Superfast.’
+Luxury sports car company Ferrari are well-known for their high-performance supercars, and this explainer video production outlines the vehicle dynamics of their "812 Superfast".

 Ferrari's video shows viewers the improvements they have made since the last model and give figures that support this.
 They also show the animated car doing a lap to illustrate its enhanced performance qualities.
 The use of 3D makes this pretty realistic, and this is important as it really makes the viewer believe in the product and its capabilities.

 Whilst a lot of what the explainer video is saying relies on jargon that only car-enthusiasts would use, the animation makes it easier to comprehend for those who don't fully understand the specific language.

 Microsoft launched the Xbox One S as a successor to the popular Xbox One.
 Their explainer video outlines the improvements they have made, and why this console is superior.